DataFlexCode/cJsonPath/README.md

  NOTE: JSON is case-sensitive, so your path-strings must exactly match the
        object names ("foo" is *not* "Foo") in the JSON file.

-Also added the function CountAtPath to return the count od array members.
+Also added the function CountAtPath to return the count of array members.